Policy: 5.3 Benefits

 Credit Classes

 Tuition costs may be waived for Trustees, employees and part-time employees eligible for ERS insurance benefits for a total of 6 hours per semester.
 Trustees, employees and part-time employees eligible for ERS insurance benefits are required to pay course fees, student service fees, building use fees, lab fees, as well as books, kits, or other supplies required for a class.
-Trustees, employees and part-time employees eligible for ERS insurance benefits that have resigned or whose tenure/employment is not expected to continue through the semester are not eligible to participate in either the Tuition Waiver or the Trustees/Employee’s Dependent Scholarship program.
+Trustees, employees and part-time employees eligible for ERS insurance benefits that have resigned or whose tenure/employment is not expected to continue through the semester are not eligible to participate in either the Tuition Waiver or the Trustee/Employee Dependent Scholarship program.

 Eligible dependents, as defined by the Employee Retirement System and/or the U.S. Department of Education Financial Aid Program, may be provided a scholarship to cover a portion of the cost of enrolling in courses for credit.
 In-District eligible dependents will receive a $150.00 scholarship and Out-of-District eligible dependents will receive a $180.00 scholarship will be applied before other aid.
 The eligible dependent is required to pay appropriate tuition, course fees, student service fees, building use fees, as well as books, kits, or other supplies required for a class.